Cost of Living in Colorado Springs, CO 2022

 Since there are several defense bases and corporations located in the area, the culture and economy of the city are heavily influenced by the military.
 The Colorado Springs Metro area alone is home to Fort Carson, North American Aerospace Defense Command (NORAD), Peterson Air Force Base, Schriever Air Force Base, and the U.S. Air Force Academy.

-The current unemployment rate of Colorado Springs is 6.7%, which is just slightly above the national average of 6.0%.
-Thankfully, the city is seeing a continued decline from its peak in April of 2020 of 12.6% as a direct result of the coronavirus pandemic.
+The current unemployment rate of Colorado Springs is 4.1%, which is just slightly above the national average of 6.0%.
+Thankfully, the city has significantly declined from its peak in April of 2020 by 12.6% due to the coronavirus pandemic.

 Even still, Colorado Springs has enjoyed a steady increase in the job market, year over year, by 4.1%.
 Predictions show that over the next ten years, the city will continue to see a rise in job growth with an increase of 48.4%.
 This growth is significantly higher than the national average prediction of 33.5%, which means Colorado Springs will have plentiful opportunities in the job market in the upcoming decade.